Section 1: Goals of a Bioregional Curriculum

 (2 hours of hands-on, guided activities and reflection)

 3B.
-Relocalizing and Transitioning Our Communities Toward Sustainability
+Relocalizing and Transitioning Our Communities Toward Sustainability: (no workshops today)

 TUESDAY: COMMUNITY & GOVERNANCE